Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Collider Analysis

 Next, we match each VR subjet to a hadron.
-We first identify $b$-hadrons and $c$-hadrons in the event which originate from quark hadronisation, with $p_{\mathrm{T},\text{hadron}}>5$ GeV and within $\Delta R<1.0$ of the AK1.0 jet axis.
+To be compliant with the labelling procedure used to derive the parametrized efficiency in Ref.~\cite{ATL-PHYS-PUB-2020-019}, we assign a $b$-, $c$- and light flavor, to each VR subjet.
+We first identify $b$-hadrons and $c$-hadrons in the event from the list of all stable particles provided by \texttt{Pythia8} using their PDG codes.
+The hadrons must have $p_{\mathrm{T},\text{hadron}}>5$ GeV, and are required to be within $\Delta R<1.0$ of the AK1.0 jet axis.
 Events are selected if they contain at least two VR subjets with $p_{\mathrm{T},\text{subjet}}>7$ GeV, similar to earlier double subjet $b$-labelling efficiency, and the subjets fall inside the AK1.0 jet.
 Thus the selected events have at least two VR subjets and identified hadrons within $\Delta R<1.0$ of the AK1.0 jet.
 The VR subjet is called $b$-jet (\textbf{b}) when a $b$-hadron is found within $\Delta R<0.3$~\cite{ATL-PHYS-PUB-2020-019} of the VR subjet.
 If there is no nearby $b$-hadron but a $c$-hadron is found with $\Delta R(\text{$c$-hadron, VR-subjet})<0.3$, the VR subjet is labelled as $c$-jet (\textbf{c}).
 In case the $b$-hadron or $c$-hadron is within $\Delta R<0.3$ of multiple VR subjets, the hadron is associated to the closest VR subjet.
 Otherwise, the VR subjet is labelled as a light jet (\textbf{l}).
 We summmarise all the above discussion in Table~\ref{tab:matching}.

 Since we have at least two flavour matched VR subjets, the AK1.0 jets can be broken down to the following flavour compositions: $bb$, $bc$, $bl$, $cc$, $cl$, and $ll$.
 The signal events having at least two VR subjets inside the AK1.0 jet labelled as $b$-jets ($bb$) are approximately $71\%$ for a 12 GeV ALP signal, which increases to around $90\%$ for $m_a=20$ GeV and 30 GeV.
 The percentage of signal events passing that criteria decreases gradually afterwards, reducing down to roughly $62\%$ for $m_a=100$ GeV, since the jet radius becomes insufficient to include all hadronisation objects, particularly for heavier ALP (see Fig.~\ref{fig:Rho_choice}).
 In the case of the multijet sample, around $85\%$ of the AK1.0 jets have no $b$- or $c$-subjets.
 The fraction of AK1.0 jets with subjet flavour in the various categories is tabulated in Table~\ref{tab:flav_comb}, for $\rho$\mbox{ $_{\mathrm{VR}}$}$=30$ GeV.
 The fractional values hardly change with $\rho$\mbox{ $_{\mathrm{VR}}$} parameter.